Navigating high school AND planning for college at the same time can be tricky.

 The rigor of high school courses (rigor = AP, IB and/or Honors classes)

 GPA in grades 9-12 (some 8th grade classes may count as part of your high school GPA)

 SAT or ACT scores (unless the college is “test-optional” - though in most cases even test optional colleges care about test scores & they definitely matter in terms of getting the best financial aid package from a school)

 Strong teacher recommendations (from teachers math, science, language arts, social studies, or foreign language classes)

-Stuff students do outside of the classroom (sports, theater, science clubs and other school-based extracurricular activities, community service, work, hobbies).
+Stuff students do outside of the classroom (sports, theater, science clubs and other school-based OR non-school based extracurricular activities)